Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/04_Polymorphism/02_Abstract_Classes_And_Members.md

 An **abstract class** is a class that is **incomplete by design**.

-It defines a contract — what derived classes *must* implement — without providing the implementation itself.
+It defines a **contract 🏷️** — what derived classes *must* implement — without providing the implementation itself.

 ```text
 Abstract Class  =  "Here is what you MUST have."